 In any country, the floor area ratio is a critical determinant of progress.
 Construction is often discouraged by a low floor area ratio.
 Many businesses, most notably the real estate industry, want increases in the floor area ratio to allow developers more room and land resources.
 A higher floor area ratio allows a developer to execute more construction projects, which in turn results in more sales, lower project costs, and increased supply to fulfill demand.

-What Is the Purpose of Floor Area Ratio?
+The Purpose of Floor Area Ratio

 Local governments can utilize the floor area ratio to divide the land into zones in order to limit urban development.
 In the absence of constraints on the external shape of the property, the ratio not only limits construction density but also limits the number of people allowed inside.